Nivedika-sharma/Task_Tracker_CLI/README.md

 **TO RUN THIS FILE**

-1.Make sure you have python installed on your system.
+1. Make sure you have python installed on your system.
-2.Clone or download the project file.
+2. Clone or download the project file.
-3.Run the Main File by writing command on cli :
+3. Run the Main File by writing command on cli :
-      ** Python main.py**
+      * Python main.py*